YongoDavid/Demo-2024/README.md

 Might leave this estate project the way it is since everything is working it's to make the new prperties only display on a new page and not all the pages
-Now MySQLis giving me issues , i have been trying to avoid it since but today i will face it
+Now MySQLis giving me issues , i have been trying to avoid it since but today i will face it every root-user i create after a few days the password doesnt work anymore , this has happned twice now and i have had to delete all the files and reinstall them